fl101/awardfares-blog/_posts/2023-10-26-thai-business-review-2023.md

     "name": "Dated but comfortable.",
     "reviewBody": "During the past couple of months it's been especially difficult finding Business Class redemptions between Europe and Tokyo.
 However, thanks to one of my [AwardFares alerts](https://blog.awardfares.com/alerts), I was lucky to discover one day that there were 2 seats available from CPH to HND via BKK, which I snagged immediately!

-The first leg of the trip was with THAI Airways.
+The first leg of the trip was with Thai Airways.
 It's been a long time since I've flown a long-haul flight with them, so I was looking forward to reviewing the experience.

-While THAI has a new cabin on some of their 777s, the CPH-BKK route still uses the [old business class cabin](https://www.aerolopa.com/tg-77b).
+While Thai has a new cabin on some of their 777s, the CPH-BKK route still uses the [old business class cabin](https://www.aerolopa.com/tg-77b).
 It definitely looks and feels a bit dated.
 But, other than that, the seat was still comfortable, and the area around the seat felt very spacious.

 Since this was a last-minute booking, I wasn't able to select a window seat during booking or check-in.
 While checking the seatmap, I could see that there were several window seats unoccupied (but blocked).
 Luckily once boarding had completed, I asked the cabin crew if I could move to one of the empty window seats, which they accommodated.